tedfytw1209/Lung_Nodule_Segmentation/README.md

 ## Deployed Model

-The Lung Nodule Segmentation model have been deployed online in huggingface, checck it out: https://huggingface.co/spaces/basilshaji/Lung_Nodule_Segmentation
+The Lung Nodule Segmentation model have been deployed online in huggingface, check it out: https://huggingface.co/spaces/basilshaji/Lung_Nodule_Segmentation

 ## Contributing